benswift/Mini-Conf/README.md

 Science](https://cecs.anu.edu.au).
 Fun fact: ACMC was [last hosted in Canberra](http://computermusic.org.au/conferences/acmc2010/) in 2010!

 ACMC this year is free and has no registration fee.
-Access details will be available here soon.

 For now, feel free to browse through the Words and Sounds accepted at this years conference.